jeppos/shopify-php-sdk/README.md

 # Usage

-Following example shows how to get a single product.
+Following example shows how to get the title of a single product.

 ```php
 <?php